 "Either way, I win."
 He promised sinisterly.

 No longer have to go into work?
-That can't be so bad, she tried telling herself.
+It wouldn't be so bad, she tried telling herself.
 She would consider it premature retirement.

-She nodded.
+She nodded wanly in acceptance.
 "But we have to get Gohan."

 "Yes.
 Goku's son.
 He lives with me while Goku trains with the Kai's."

 The Prince looked contemplative.
 "His son is Saiyan?
 Is he a rebel?"

 "Goku grew up with me on Earth.
 He's married to ChiChi, who is from Earth like I am.
 Gohan is half-Saiyan, and no, they are not rebels.
 Not unless you count being unappreciative of your world being purged rebellious behavior," she replied flatly, watching him askant.

 "Then let's get this over with.
 Do you have your toy?"